i3arnon/i3arnon.github.io/_posts/2015-12-16-async-linq-to-objects-over-mongodb.md

     - async-enumerable
 ---

-I've been working with MongoDB for the past few years and lately the guys behind the [C# driver](https://github.com/mongodb/mongo-csharp-driver "mongo-csharp-driver") are working on some interesting things, especially around async-await support.
+I've been working with MongoDB for the past few years and lately the guys behind the [C# driver](https://github.com/mongodb/mongo-csharp-driver "mongo-csharp-driver") are working on some interesting things, especially around async/await support.

 This year they released a complete rewrite of the driver with an async-only API.
 Now since `IEnumerator` doesn't support asynchronous enumeration (because `MoveNext` is synchronous) they used their own enumerator interface called `IAsyncCursor` which looks like this:
 <!--more-->